tanersa/sharksRDS/README.md

-   # RDS with Wordpresss App
+   # RDS with Wordpress App

    **Relational Database Service (RDS)** is one of types of databases in today's IT world.
 RDS service is among popular service of AWS which is **managed** by AWS itself.